Yoast/wordpress-seo/readme.txt

 Enhancements:

 * Following a change of policy by Bing, we now reference the XML sitemap in the robots.txt file to make it discoverable for search engines.
+* Changes `Disallow: /wp-admin/` to `Disallow:` in the default robots.txt file to follow our best-practice guide.

 Bugfixes: